sgyli7/CodeSamplesPublic/projects/CompleteGames/TripleMatch/Assets/TripleMatch/Documentation/read_me.txt

 * Remove 100% of warnings and errors
 * Update diagram
 * Folder (/Assets/TripleMatch/Documentation/) includes simple 2-minute overview of gameplay and gamecode.
+• Added: Dynamic Instruction Text for better UX and to tease user's personal 'high score'

 //--------------------------------------------------------------------------------------------------------------------
 //  TODO: Theoretical Future-Features That Are Not Yet Added
 //--------------------------------------------------------------------------------------------------------------------
-* Replace 100% of art.
-Just to revisit the views flexibliity to handle different size, layouts, (# of gemtypes), etc...
+* Production: Replace 100% of art.
+Just to revisit the views flexibility to handle different size, layouts, (# of gemtypes), etc...
-* Show a hint to user of what match is best to make next
+* Gameplay: Show a hint to user of what match is best to make next
-* End the game if there are no possible matches that can be made via swap
+* Gameplay: End the game if there are no possible matches that can be made via swap
 * Optimization: Use 'pooling' to create between 64 and 128 Gem prefab instances upon game-start for reuse.